willstepp/writings/sanctum-kthadras/sk.notes.md

 * The voice could be ignored.
 You could ignore it.
 And you consider what will happen if you do.
 Before you ate and nothing happened.
 It could be the same.

+* A kindness done to you...

 Chapter Three:
--) Will gives a presentation to a room full of coworkers -) Will gets a little drunk at the after party, looks up Abigail in the company directory, finds her address -) Drives home, going a little out of the way, and passes by her address.
+*) Will gives a presentation to a room full of coworkers *) Will gets a little drunk at the after party, looks up Abigail in the company directory, finds her address *) Drives home, going a little out of the way, and passes by her address.
 He pulls in.
--) Inside the house he sees a grotesque figure hanging in the closet, pointing at the desk
+*) Inside the house he sees a grotesque figure hanging in the closet, pointing at the desk

-	 Homes in Virginia Highland are sought-after by fans of the neighborhood’s modest century-old bungalows, cottages and charming Tudor style homes.

- Gabled roof, patio area

- Exterior
-Balanced and well-proportioned, but not symmetrical, appearance from the front A low, exposed roof, often with beams or rafters showing A modest front porch or veranda
-Square, tapered columns, sometimes called “bungalow columns”

-Finds a key under a clay vase

-All the muscle, bone, sinew, and vicera of her body spiraled inward on itself, as if she were caught in the gravitational vortex of a black hole.

 * (Dream) Sees her try to light the journal on fire, put it out, then hide it instead.